Animethon

-Animethon is a three-day anime convention held annually at Edmonton Convention Centre in Edmonton, Alberta.
+Animethon is a three-day anime convention held annually at Edmonton Convention Centre in Edmonton, Alberta and organized by the non-profit organization Alberta Society for Asian Popular Arts (ASAPA).
 It is Canada's longest-running anime convention, the first being held in 1994.

 History

-Animethon was formed back in 1994 by the Banzai Anime Klub of Alberta (BAKA) and hosted by (BAKA II), with the intention of promoting Japanese anime.
+Animethon was formed back in 1994 by the University of Alberta's anime club, Banzai Anime Klub of Alberta (BAKA), with the intention of promoting Japanese anime.
+The first Animethon was a one-day event that allowed people to view different Japanese anime movies and television shows within two classrooms at Grant MacEwan.
 It became a success by presenting well-known and more obscure anime to audiences and has since grown to what it is now.
-Today, Animethon is presented by the non-profit organization, Alberta Society for Asian Popular Arts (ASAPA).

-In the beginning, Animethon 1 was a one-day event that allowed people to view different Japanese anime movies and television shows within two classrooms at Grant MacEwan.
-From there, it expanded to the whole 106th street building during Animethon 2 through 10.
+From there, it expanded to the whole 106 Street building during Animethon 2 through 10.
 It was not until Animethon 11 that the festival grew to utilize the entire university campus for events, artist alley, education panels, and a large vendor hall.
 As such, the steady increase of numbers in attendees to Animethon has allowed for various vendors to expose themselves to a unique group of people both young and old.